 The Prudential Code for Capital Finance in Local Authorities supports local authorities in determining their programmes for capital investment in assets (we are required by regulation to follow its requirements).
-The Prudential Code gives Councils discretion to undertake borrowing to fund capital projects with the full cost of borrowing funded from future council revenue resources subject to the Council demonstrating, within a clear framework, that the capital investment plans are affordable, prudent and sustainable.
+The Prudential Code gives councils discretion to undertake borrowing to fund capital projects with the full cost of borrowing funded from future council revenue resources subject to the Council demonstrating, within a clear framework, that the capital investment plans are affordable, prudent and sustainable.
 A range of prudential indicators must be produced and approved demonstrating the impact of the programme.
-The option for funding additional capital developments is one which is funded from within existing revenue budgets or from generating additional and ongoing income streams, there is no support from any external funding and is a major constraint on its use as any scheme funded by prudential borrowing will add to the forecast budget deficit in the MTFS.
+This option for funding additional capital developments is one which is funded from within existing revenue budgets or from generating additional and ongoing income streams, there is no support from any external funding which is a major constraint on its use as any scheme funded by prudential borrowing will add to the forecast budget deficit in the MTFS.

-To date limited use has been made of the option following cautious and prudent consideration of long term impacts.
+To date, limited use has been made of the option following cautious and prudent consideration of long term impacts.
 This approach will continue to be used with schemes that have a clear financial benefit such as 'invest to save', 'spend to earn', and those that generate returns over and above the costs of debt.
 The focus will be to fund schemes that are the Council's priorities, attract third party funding and generate revenue benefits in future financial years in the form of revenue savings, income generation or increasing Council Tax yield.
-In addition, prudential borrowing will be used to fund the Council element of 21st Century Schools - 'Band B' and the HRA SHARP and Welsh Housing Quality Standard (WHQS) schemes.
+In addition, prudential borrowing will be used to fund the Council element of Sustainable Communities for Learning - 'Band B', redevelopment of Theatr Clwyd, relocation of Tri-ffordd day service provision and the HRA SHARP schemes.